Current Size: 100%

 Share this page

-The TUC campaigns for equal rights for lesbian, gay, bisexual and transgender people at work and in society.
-The first TUC LGBT Conference was held in 1998, since when bisexual and transgender rights have been included in the remit.
-This annual conference elects a committee that advises the TUC on policy, and oversees campaigns on LGBT issues.
+The TUC campaigns for equality for lesbian, gay, bisexual and trans people at work and in society.
+An annual national conference for lesbian and gay trade unionists was established in 1998 (bisexual and transgender rights were included shortly after).
+The conference elects a committee to advise the TUC on LGBT issues.

-The TUC supports LGBT History Month, held each February, and encourages unions to organise events during this period.
-See their website at www.lgbthistorymonth.org.uk.
+The TUC supports LGBT History Month each February and many unions organise activities during the month (http://www.lgbthistorymonth.org.uk).

 The TUC and many individual unions take part in LGBT Pride events across the country every summer.
 The TUC nationally supports Pride London and organises a large trade union presence at the Pride parade and the subsequent rally in Trafalgar Square.
 The TUC also actively promotes UK Black Pride (www.ukblackpride.org.uk).

 International solidarity has been important to the TUC and encouraging the trade union movement in Europe and globally to challenge oppressive laws and prejudiced cultures in the many countries where being LGB or T is illegal or currently socially unacceptable has been a central priority.
 The Charter for international LGBT solidarity [PDF].

 Guidance is published from time to time to help unions, union members and LGBT rights campaigners to promote LGBT equality in the workplace and to ensure the full inclusion of LGBT people in all areas.
 The latest workplace guidance LGBT Equality at Work was published in 2013.

 For information about the TUC’s work on LGBT issues contact Peter Purton, [email protected].